davidtavarez/davidtavarez.github.io/_posts/2019-07-22-building-an-encrypted-cloud.md

 ![Running a Hidden Tor Service with Docker Compose](https://i.imgur.com/POdnQSA.png)

 (Docker) Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a Compose file to configure your application's services.
-Then, using a single command, you cat create and start all the services from your configuration.
+Then, using a single command, you can create and start all the services from your configuration.

 I'm using Docker Compose to run a Hidden Service for the API.
 The URL is generated internally using (pytor)[https://github.com/cmehay/pytor].
 To manage the containers you need to use a bash script called **manage** (I'm too creative! right?!):